-How Paula Jones, Associate Solicitor and Professional Deputies Service Lead, secured backdated Section 117 aftercare funding worth £194,000 by challenging a Local Authority (LA) and Clinical Commissioning Group (CCG)’s failure to fund a package of care in a residential care home.
+How Paula Jones, Associate Solicitor and Professional Deputies Service Lead based in our Brighton office, secured backdated Section 117 aftercare funding worth £194,000 by challenging a Local Authority (LA) and Clinical Commissioning Group (CCG)’s failure to fund a package of care in a residential care home.

 Janet is a 78 year old lady who was diagnosed with psychotic depression and detained under Section 3 of the Mental Health Act five years ago.
 She remained under section for around 6 months.

-When she was discharged Health and Social Services agreed that she required ongoing 24 hour care and support in a residential care home.
+When she was discharged, Health and Social Services agreed that she required ongoing 24 hour care and support in a residential care home in North East England.
 However, the LA Social Services Department and the CCG failed to prepare and implement a Section 117 aftercare plan.
 This left Janet having to self-fund her care home fees even though the law states that aftercare provided under Section 117 should be free of charge.

 Janet’s niece, Cynthia, who is her Attorney for Property and Finance, got in touch with us to ask whether Social Services can charge for Section 117 aftercare services.